 With the arrival of Islam in the 600s the local people accepted the religion and

-eventually the Arabs made up the region's majority.
+eventually the Arabs comprised the region's majority.
 The people's lives,

 then and now, are dictated by the Islamic faith as they follow numerous dietary

 restrictions, social demands, and their greatest architectural achievements are

 in the form of mosques.

 From the 600s on, the people of modern day Jordan had few differences from their

 neighboring people.
 During much of this time the people fell under foreign rulers